 WITH

+Note to the editor: Delete the subclause heading.

 17.3.1 Behavior of instantiated checkers

 REPLACE in 17.3.1

 Immediate assertions, including deferred assertions, are handled normally as described in 16.3 and 16.4.
 Procedural concurrent assertion statements in a checker shall be treated just like other procedural assertion statements as described in 16.15.6.
 However, static concurrent assertion statements within a checker are treated as if they appear at the checker’s instantiation point: